Muts256/Threat-Hunt/README.md

-This repository illustrates hands-on threat hunting CTFs, focusing on detecting, analyzing, and responding to real-world attacker techniques.
+This repository illustrates hands-on CTF-style threat hunting, focusing on detecting, analyzing, and responding to real-world attacker techniques.
 It includes hypothesis-driven hunts, log analysis, KQL queries, MITRE ATT&CK mappings, and documented findings.
 The goal is to demonstrate practical threat hunting skills, analytical thinking, and a structured approach to uncovering stealthy threats in modern environments.

 ### Threat Hunts
 | Threat Hunt | Description |